 Nymi[TM] provides periodic revisions to the Nymi Connected Worker Platform.
 Therefore, some functionality that is described in this document might not apply to all currently supported Nymi products.
-The product release notes provide the most up to date information.
+The Connected Worker Platform Release Notes provide the most up to date information.